vlbras/singleton-explanation/README.md

+The repository contains an explanation of a Singleton and sample implementation code for a common scenario.

 # Singleton Explanation

 Singleton is a creational design pattern, which ensures that only one instance of a class exists and provides a single point of access to it for any other code.

+## Problems

+The Singleton pattern solves two problems:

+• It ensures only one instance of a class exists, often to manage access to resources like a database or a file.
+Imagine creating an object and then attempting to create another; you'll get the first object instead of a new one.
+• It provides global access to that instance, similar to a global variable, but safer.
+It allows access from anywhere while preventing other code from overwriting it.

 ## Implementation